KhronosGroup/glTF-Blender-IO/docs/blender_docs/scene_gltf2.rst

 .. tip::

-   Velvet BSDF node is only available on Cycles render engine.
+   Sheen BSDF node is only available on Cycles render engine.
    You may have to temporary switch to Cycles to add this node, and get back to Eevee.

 .. note::